pritamvarpe/AI-BASED-RECOMMENDATION-SYSTEM/README.md

+COMPANY: CODTECH IT SOLUTIONS
+NAME: Pritam Varpe
+INTERN ID: CT04DY2759
+DOMAIN: Java Programming
+DURATION: 4 WEEKS
+MENTOR: NEELA SANTOSH

+Description:

+For developing the Product Recommendation System using Apache Mahout, I utilized the following tools and technologies:

+1] IntelliJ IDEA

+Used as the primary Integrated Development Environment (IDE) for writing, testing, and debugging the recommendation system.
+Its code assistance and project management features made it easier to integrate Mahout libraries, manage Maven dependencies, and execute the recommender efficiently.

+2] Java Development Kit (JDK)

+Provided the necessary environment to compile and run the Java-based recommendation engine.
+Core Java libraries were used for file handling, data modeling, and executing the main logic of the recommender system.

+3] Apache Mahout

+The key library used to implement collaborative filtering algorithms.
+Mahout’s Taste API was leveraged to build a user-based recommender using Pearson Correlation Similarity and Nearest-Neighbor techniques to generate product recommendations based on user preferences.

+4] Maven

+Maven was used for dependency management and project configuration.
+It automatically handled the inclusion of Apache Mahout and SLF4J libraries, making the build process seamless and reproducible.

+5] CSV Data File

+A custom dataset (sample_ratings.csv) was created to simulate user-item interactions.
+The recommender system reads this data, computes similarities between users, and suggests top-rated products that a user might like.

+6] Git and GitHub

+Git was used for version control throughout the project.
+The source code and documentation were hosted on GitHub to ensure transparency, collaboration, and easy access for review or portfolio presentation.

+7] ChatGPT

+ChatGPT served as a technical guide throughout development.
+It provided assistance in structuring the project, writing optimized code, resolving dependency issues, and improving documentation clarity.

 # Java + Apache Mahout Recommendation Engine

 This project is a minimal Maven-based Java recommendation system using Apache Mahout's Taste API (user-based collaborative filtering).
 It includes sample data and a main program that builds a recommender and prints top-N recommendations for a sample user.